top of page

 Playsongs Publications Ltd

-This is a bit of toe-play fun for bathtime at home.
-In the group setting, ask the grownups to cup one of baby's feet (shoe off) and rub or tweak each ducky toe as it's named starting with the big toe, Ducky Daddle.
-On the quacks, quickly tweak each toe in reverse order, ending with a raucous QUAAACK and a waggle of Ducky Daddle.
+This is a bit of fingerplay fun during a group session or toe-play fun for bathtime or dressing time at home.
+In the group setting, ask the grownups to cup one of baby's hands and rub or tweak each ducky fingertip as it's named starting with the thumb, Ducky Daddle.
+On the quacks, quickly tweak each fingertip in reverse order, ending with a raucous QUAAACK and a waggle of Ducky Daddle.
 Repeat lots.

 Face toucher